 A pyramid scheme is a flawed and unsustainable model in which participants make money through the recruitment of new members.
 The new recruits are also promised to receive money if they recruit new people and provide some funds for the business.

 Pyramid schemes are regarded as investment scams in which participants only benefit based on their hierarchy.

-Ponzi scheme is the most popular pyramid scheme that exists.
-In this type of business or investment, participants do not sell any products or render any services, they survive on the promise to receive money when they recruit more people into the business.
+Ponzi scheme is the most well-known pyramid scheme.
+In this type of business or investment, participants do not sell any products or render any services.
+They survive on the promise to receive money when they recruit more people into the business.

 A Little More on What is a Pyramid Scheme